sciboy12/Abs/README.md

 numpy

 ## Setup and configuration
-Optional - run setup.sh as root (This automates installation of the prerequisites)
+Optional - run setup.sh as root (note that this script will not work on non Ubuntu/Debian-based distros.)

 Or manually install:
 ```